-Emotional Eating, Compulsive Overeating & Binge Eating Disorder Quiz
+Emotional Eating, Compulsive Overeating, & Binge Eating Disorder Quiz

-What IS Emotional Eating and/or Binge Eating Behavior?
+What is Emotional Eating and/or Binge Eating Behavior?

 Emotional and binge eating are different forms of chronic overeating, in which you are eating for reasons other than physical hunger.
 You are eating when your body does not need, or even want, more food; yet something in you feels the need to eat anyway.
 You may experience a battle in your mind – one part of you is desperately wanting to eat healthy and take care of your body, while another part just wants to eat the food regardless of the later consequences or regret you will likely experience.